2019–20 Club Atlético River Plate season: Copa Libertadores

-River Plate were drawn with Brazil's Cruzeiro in the Copa Libertadores round of sixteen in May 2019, with the ties set for the succeeding July.
-Their subsequent win meant they'd play Cerro Porteño, fresh from knocking out San Lorenzo, in the quarter-finals.
-Local rivals Boca Juniors would await in the semi-finals, in what was a rematch of the 2018 finals.
+River Plate were drawn with Brazil's Cruzeiro in the Copa Libertadores round of 16, beating them on penalties after subsequent 0-0 draws.
+In the quarter-finals River beat Cerro Porteño 3-1 on aggregate.
+Local rivals Boca Juniors were disposed of in the semi-finals, in what was a rematch of the 2018 finals.
+River were paired up with Brazilian champions Flamengo in the final, who made a comeback in four minutes to take the title from River.